Understanding Fiduciary Bonds:

-Fiduciary bonds do not provide any funding to the administer of a benefit plan.
+Fiduciary bonds do not provide any funding to the administrator of a benefit plan.
 It may be helpful to think of fiduciary bonds as the minimal required car insurance.
 In the event of an accident, only the victims receive any funds.
 The policyholder receives nothing to help with his or her expenses from the accident.
-With fiduciary bonds, the policyholder is on their own to cover their legal costs and any other costs that are associated with the case.
+With fiduciary bonds, the policyholder is on their own to cover their legal costs and any other liability expenses that are associated with the case.

 - Imprudent investment